facebookresearch/ParlAI/docs/source/tutorial_chat_service.md

 ## Overview

 As stated, humans messaging on chat services can be viewed as a type of agent in ParlAI, communicating with models via observations and action dicts.
-You can find the implementation of `ChatServiceAgent`s [here](https://github.com/facebookresearch/ParlAI/blob/master/parlai/chat_service/core/agents.py).
-Human agents are placed in worlds with ParlAI agent(s) and possibly other humans, and the world defines how each of these agents interacts.
+Human agents, which are [`ChatServiceAgents`](parlai.chat_service.core.agents.ChatServiceAgent) are placed in worlds with ParlAI agent(s) and possibly other humans, and the world defines how each of these agents interacts.

 The chat environment is defined by the **task**.
 A task typically consists of an `Overworld`, which can spawn subtasks (subworlds) or serve as a "main menu", allowing people to pick from multiple conversation options.
 The task definition resides in a config file, `config.yml`, which contains all available worlds and any additional commandline arguments.